School Safety and Security Checklist

 The Guidelines and the Checklist recognize different tiers of security - from basic security to more comprehensive approaches.
 Each tier within the Checklist and within the overall PASS Guidelines includes all recommendations in the preceding tiers, and in most cases, implementation of best practices at the lower tier level lays the groundwork for moving to higher levels of security in the long term.

-DISCLAIMER: The Safety and Security Guidelines for K-12 Schools (the “Guidelines”) are provided for informational purposes only.
-The individual contributors to the Guidelines, their employers, the organizations participating in the Partner Alliance for Safer Schools (PASS) and PASS itself make no warranties or guarantees regarding the information contained in the Guidelines, and expressly disclaim all liability for damages of any kind arising out of the use, reference to or reliance on the information contained in the Guidelines.
-The Guidelines are not a substitute for expert professional advice that may be required to address the specific facts and circumstances related to the implementation of a particular school safety and security measure or program.
+DISCLAIMER: The Safety and Security Guidelines for K‑12 Schools (the “Guidelines”) are provided for informational purposes only.
+Under no circumstances do the contributors to this document and the organizations participating in the Partner Alliance for Safer Schools (PASS) provide any related guarantees or accept liability for any loss or damage resulting from any person acting or refraining from acting on this information.
+The Guidelines are not a substitute for legal, financial, or other professional advice to address the specific facts and circumstances related to the implementation of a particular school safety or security measure or program.